-Answer: We do not support any one brand of bearing.
-The word JAPAN must appear on the bearing to ensure you have a good long haul bearing.
+Answer: We do not support anyone brand of bearing.
+The word JAPAN must appear on the bearing to ensure you have a quality long haul bearing.
 If the word JAPAN is not on the bearing, I will not use them.

 Electric Brake Controller not Working